Music for you to play and sing … from Nigel Don

 Nigel’s music in an “eclectic mix” at Tonic Solway’s Spring Concert

-The 'a cappella' vocal octet Tonic Solway will be giving their Spring Concert at St. Mary's Episcopal Church, Gatehouse of Fleet on Saturday, 29th April at 7.30pm.
-The programme will be an eclectic mix of short pieces encompassing sacred and secular, madrigal and folk, classical and jazz, traditional and modern idioms.
+The 'a cappella' vocal octet Tonic Solway will perform an eclectic mix of short pieces encompassing sacred and secular, madrigal and folk, classical and jazz, traditional and modern idioms.
 Entry will be free; however donations will be sought from the audience to raise funds for MacMillan Cancer Support.

 Tonic Solway, formed in 2011, has performed a number of concerts for charitable causes and sung several Choral Evensongs at St. Mary's and Greyfriars, Kirkcudbright.
 The octet consists of Alice Howdle and Vanessa Martin (Sopranos), Susan Smyth and Pauline Roe (Altos), David Potter and Donald Henry (Tenors) and David Howdle and Andy McKean (Basses).